Nature and science

 Sable Island's unique topography and dune system owe their existence to the sand-anchoring properties of vegetation.
 Approximately 1/3 of the island is vegetated1 and most of the native flora of Sable Island is typical to similar dune environments in Eastern North America.
 The island’s interior is largely dominated by heath-type vegetation, while the extremities are vegetated mainly by salt-tolerant and sand-loving plants, such as sandwort and marram grass.
 Over 190 plant species have been identified on Sable and 20 of them are considered to have a restricted distribution elsewhere2.

 Since the 16th century, many domestic animals, including horses, cattle, goats, and rabbits, have been released on the island.
 The ecology of the island prior to such introductions is largely unknown.
 Currently, the only introduced mammal on the island is the feral horse.
 The horses are believed to have been introduced sometime shortly after 1738.
-Their numbers have ranged between 150 and 400 individuals, with current estimates placing them at a minimum of 375 animals3.
 They are dependent upon the island's vegetation for their nutrition, but supplement their diet with kelp and seaweed that wash up on the beach3.
 Learn more about the Sable Island horse population.